Tori Koana: Mixed doubles

 Koana started curling with Go Aoki in mixed doubles in 2021, where they found success, finishing third at the 2021 Japan Mixed Doubles Curling Championship.
 Koana and Aoki would then start to focus on solely on mixed doubles curling, where they would continue to find success nationally, finishing second at the 2023 and 2025 national championships, as well as winning multiple events on the world mixed doubles tour.
 Koana and Aoki first represented Japan in mixed doubles at the 2025 Asian Winter Games, where they won the gold medal, beating South Korea 7–6 in the final.

 Koana and Aoki would win their first mixed doubles national title at the 2025 Japanese Olympic mixed doubles curling trials, defeating both the 2024 (Miyu Ueno & Tsuyoshi Yamaguchi) and 2025 (Chiaki Matsumura & Yasumasa Tanida) Japanese mixed doubles champions.
 This gave Koana and Aoki the right to represent Japan at the Olympic Qualification Event where they will need to finish in the top two to qualify for the 2026 Winter Olympics in Cortina d'Ampezzo, Italy.

 Personal life

 Koana worked as an amusement park employee for Fujikyu Highland Co., Ltd. until 2022.
+She currently works as an office manager and is married.